How to Find the Ideal Shopify ERP as a Growing Manufacturer

 Shopify doesn’t offer much when it comes to the manufacturing side of things.

 Not that it should.
 But tools that help with production can help you a lot to optimize your production.

 Scheduling production is mainly a matter of tracking your manufacturing and then making sure that you’re planning it out as efficiently as possible.

 That means that you need to know your material availability and be following production statuses so that ultimately you get accurate completion times.

-It so often happens that a business gets used to bad practices and gets stuck in a loop of inefficiency without realizing.
+It so often happens that a business gets used to bad practices and gets stuck in a loop of inefficiency without realizing it.

-So, when searching for that pitch-perfect Shopify ERP look for a manufacturing module which tracks:
+So, when searching for that pitch-perfect Shopify ERP look for a manufacturing module that tracks:

-A system which can take control of all these elements is going to be a game-changer for any product-making business, but especially if your focus is on Shopify.
+A system that can take control of all these elements is going to be a game-changer for any manufacturing business, but especially if your focus is on Shopify.

 That’s because you’re going to have a lot more time to spend on marketing your store instead of dealing with production line grime and spreadsheets.

 Ideally, you want to be in a situation where everyone knows what they need to be working on at any given time and that the table is set for them to do it.